JanusGraph/janusgraph/docs/index-management/index-performance.md

 `battlesByRatingAndTime` index cannot be used to answer the first query because an equality constraint on `rating` must be present for the second key in the index to be effective.

-!!! note
-    Ordered vertex queries are a JanusGraph extension to Gremlin which causes the verbose syntax and requires the `_()` step to convert the JanusGraph result back into a Gremlin pipeline.